wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Readme.md

 ![ Login ](./02b.png)

-The main difference is that after the successful signature verification, the payment is sent to the further processing after being approved by a given user.
+The main difference is that after the successful signature verification (in this case, the signature depends on the signature data), the payment is sent for the further processing after being approved by a given user.

 ## Other Use-Cases

-Of course, the system already implements some typical use-cases that are usually requested by the customers.
-In this overview, we will just briefly mention the list of such use-cases:
+Of course, every authentication and transaction signing system also implements some typical auxiliary use-cases, such as:

 - Activation status check.
 - Activation blocking and removal.